Robert John Armstrong: Bishop of Sacramento

-On January 4, 1929, Pope Pius XI named Armstrong the fourth bishop of the Diocese of Sacramento.
-He was consecrated a bishop on March 12, 1929, by Bishop Edward O'Dea.
+On January 4, 1929, Pope Pius XI named Armstrong as the fourth bishop of Sacramento.
+He was consecrated a bishop at Saint James Cathedral in Seattle on March 12, 1929, by Bishop Edward O'Dea.
 The co-consecrators were Bishops Mathias Lenihan and Joseph McGrath.

 During the week of August 2, 1930, Captain Michael Riordan and Armstrong hosted a lay retreat for men from the Ancient Order of Hibernians and the Sacramento Valley region at a Jesuit retreat center near Los Altos, California.
-On August 29, 1932, Armstrong gave a short address to the Veterans of Foreign Wars convention at the Sacramento Memorial Auditorium.
+In August 1932, Armstrong gave a short address to the Veterans of Foreign Wars convention at the Memorial Auditorium in Sacramento.

-On January 8, 1935, Armstrong gave the benediction at the inauguration of Governor Frank Merriam.On December 13, 1936, Armstrong travelled to Sacred Heart Parish in Gridley, California to establish a men's Holy Name Society.
+In January 1935, Armstrong gave the benediction at the inauguration of California Governor Frank Merriam.
+In December 1936, Armstrong travelled to Sacred Heart Parish in Gridley, California to establish a men's Holy Name Society.
 The bishop preached that its purpose was for "each man to labor for the glory of God's name."

-On April 8, 1940, Armstrong was the concluding speaker at a three-day Catholic Confraternity of Christian Doctrine convention in Portland, Oregon.
+In April 1940, Armstrong was the concluding speaker at a three-day Catholic Confraternity of Christian Doctrine convention in Portland, Oregon.
 He postulated that religion "cannot enter our public schools and pupils think it of little importance when it cannot be taught as other subjects."

 Armstrong led his ecclesial community through the Great Depression and World War II while becoming known for his casual and approachable manner.
 He became involved in government and legislative issues that affected Catholics.
 He institutionalized social work within the see and upgraded its Catholic school system.
 By 1957 there were 209,281 Catholics in the diocese, a 255% increase from 1940.
 Armstrong established over 28 new parishes.
 At his death, the diocese encompassed 36 Northern California counties.

-On April 14, 1942, Armstrong returned to Spokane to celebrate a pontifical requiem Mass for his mother, Margaret Armstrong, who died at age 80.
+In April 1942, Armstrong returned to Spokane to celebrate a pontifical requiem mass for his mother, Margaret Armstrong, who died at age 80.
 She was a member of the St. Aloysius altar society.

 Death and legacy

 Armstrong's health declined in 1954.
 On October 26, 1955, Pope Pius XII named Bishop Joseph McGucken as coadjutor bishop with the right of succession.
-Robert Armstrong died in Sacramento on January 1957.
+Robert Armstrong died in Sacramento in January 1957.